How to Cut Through the Noise: Mastering Clear Communication

 It’s not just what you say but how you say it that matters.
 Here are some practical steps to improve your message delivery:

 Practice active listening: Understand others’ perspectives before sharing your own ideas.
-This not only demonstrates respect, but also gives you key information about how to tailor you messaging for maximum impact.
+This not only demonstrates respect but also gives you key information about how to tailor your messaging for maximum impact.

 Use confident body language: Maintain eye contact, stand or sit upright, and use gestures to emphasise points.